Childhood and Education Journey of Manny Pacquiao in Timeline

 January 2004: Birth of Emmanuel "Eman" Bacosa

 In January 2004, Emmanuel "Eman" Bacosa, Manny Pacquiao's child with Joanna Rose Bacosa, was born.
+Joanna Rose Bacosa disclosed the existence of her child with Pacquiao in 2006.

 April 27, 2006: Enlistment as Military Reservist

 On April 27, 2006, Manny Pacquiao enlisted as a military reservist in the Philippine Army with the rank of sergeant.
+He rose to Technical Sergeant on December 1 of the same year.

-February 2007: High School Equivalency Diploma
+February 2007: Earned High School Diploma

 October 7, 2007: Promotion to Master Sergeant